-[[]Figure 3-3-18] Cumulative count of AOSOR-CSs hosted by member societies from 2013 to 2020.
+[Figure 3-3-18] Cumulative count of AOSOR-CSs hosted by member societies from 2013 to 2020.
 Leading countries are Chinese Taipei, Korea, Malaysia, and Mongolia.

-AOSOR-CSs from 2013 to 2020.
+[Figure 3-3-19] The count of subspecialties selected for AOSOR-CSs from 2013 to 2020.
 The leading areas are abdominal, neuro, chest, and cardiovascular radiology.